top of page

 • I believe that function is the way to freedom.
 Changing your physical patterns relieves so much stress, insecurity, inaccuracy, and lack of dependability in a voice.
 It is the first step into finding comfort of expression, and "your" sound.

-• But I strongly feel that all of the function in the world won't help you communicate to an audience without solid performance and song delivery skills.
+• But I strongly feel that all of the function in the world won't help you communicate to an audience without solid performance and song delivery skills, and that ultimately - it is your unique perspective that will engage any audience.
+Finding your authentic "voice" - in terms of who you are - is necessary in making music that is actually impactful.

 • I also teach theory, ear training, sight reading (when appropriate), and mic techniques.